Merged-AI/lilyheart/STRIPE_SETUP_GUIDE.md

 3. **Test Stripe connection:**
    Visit: `http://localhost:3000/api/stripe/test`

-   You should see a success response with your Stripe account details and the Lily Heart product/price information.
+   You should see a success response with your Stripe account details and the Lily Heart AI product/price information.

 4. **Test the registration flow:**
    - Go to `http://localhost:3000/auth/register`